 - by Eric

-- Last Updated: 2020-11-23
+- Last Updated: 2021-04-23

-Tibetan wall art is a miracle of Tibetan art, which outlines changes in society on the plateau with crude, simple, and primitive painting methods splendid colors.
+Tibetan Wall Art is a miracle of Tibetan art, which outlines changes in society on the plateau with crude, simple, and primitive painting methods splendid colors.
 The murals originated from Tibetan rock paintings, which have a wide range of subjects, including all aspects of production and life.
 There are also many patterns depicting nature, animals, and plants, such as hunting, grazing, expedition, dancing, etc. As time changes, the form of rock painting gradually developed.
 Especially after the transfer of Buddhism into Tibet, rock paintings began to transform from cliffs and caves to murals, and the content was closely related to Buddhism.

 Tibetan Cliff and Rock Carving are treasures of the ancient Tibetan cultural heritage and an important part of Chinese sculpture art, with a unique style and extensive distribution.
 Therefore, some people say that Tibet is a stone carvings art gallery and library without walls.
 The Mani stones scattered throughout Tibet are a concrete manifestation of the evolution of these ancient customs. >>See more about Tibetan Cliff and Rock Carving

-- Sand Mandalas: A Exquisite Tibetan Buddhist Sand Art
+- Sand Mandala: A Exquisite Tibetan Buddhist Sand Art

-- Tibetan Butter Sculpture
+- Tibetan Nomads